oechsler/kube/README.md

 For local deployment and development [minikube](https://minikube.sigs.k8s.io/docs/) is the recommended choice.
 In addition to that an installation of the Make build-management-tool and the  [okteto](https://www.okteto.com/docs/getting-started/) toolchain is required.

-Once cloned, first build the production Docker image for the service.
+Once cloned, first build the production Docker image of the service.

 ```sh
 make build